 Breakfast in a New York Minute

 The New York bagel was the first of its kind available in the United States.
-It appeared thanks to the city’s immigrant Jewish community, with today’s breakfast stalwart tracing its origins back to the Ashkenazi Jews of Poland.
-Having come a long way from the old country — as did my ancestors from those same roots — these bagels are larger and chubbier than the mass-produced varieties you’ll now find the world over.
+It appeared thanks to one of the city’s immigrant communities, with today’s breakfast stalwart tracing its origins back to the Ashkenazi Jews of Poland.
+Having come a long way from the old country — as did my ancestors from those same roots — these authentic bagels are larger and chubbier than the mass-produced varieties you’ll now find the world over.
 And unlike many things I’ve enjoyed eating since childhood, which seem to have magically shrunk as a rule, they’ve grown steadily over time with the average bagel’s size doubling over the last century or so.

 New York Bagel